wildfly/quickstart/ejb-security-interceptors/README.md

 You configure the security domain by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-security-domain.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the ${product.name} server.
+    * If it is running, stop the WildFly server.
-    * Back up the file: `${jboss.home.name}/standalone/configuration/standalone.xml`
+    * Back up the file: `WILDFLY_HOME/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-2. Start the ${product.name} server by typing the following:
+2. Start the WildFly server by typing the following:

-        For Linux:  ${jboss.home.name}/bin/standalone.sh
+        For Linux:  WILDFLY_HOME/bin/standalone.sh
-        For Windows:  ${jboss.home.name}\bin\standalone.bat
+        For Windows:  WILDFLY_HOME\bin\standalone.bat
 3. Review the `configure-security-domain.cli` file in the root of this quickstart directory.
 This script adds the `quickstart-domain` security domain to the `security` subsystem in the server configuration and configures authentication access.
 Comments in the script describe the purpose of each block of commands.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
+        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-security-domain.cli
+        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=configure-security-domain.cli
     You should see the following result when you run the script:

         The batch executed successfully
 5. Because this example quickstart demonstrates security, exceptions are thrown when secured EJB access is attempted by an invalid user.
 If you want to review the security exceptions in the server log, you can skip this step.
-If you want to suppress these exceptions in the server log, run the following command, replacing ${jboss.home.name} with the path to your server:
+If you want to suppress these exceptions in the server log, run the following command, replacing WILDFLY_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-system-exception.cli
+        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=configure-system-exception.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-system-exception.cli
+        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=configure-system-exception.cli
     You should see the following result when you run the script:

         The batch executed successfully
-6. Stop the ${product.name} server.
+6. Stop the WildFly server.

 ## Review the Modified Server Configuration

-After stopping the server, open the `${jboss.home.name}/standalone/configuration/standalone.xml` file and review the changes.
+After stopping the server, open the `WILDFLY_HOME/standalone/configuration/standalone.xml` file and review the changes.

 1. The following `quickstart-domain` security-domain was added to the `security` subsystem.